-We have audited the financial statements of China Seas Basket Limited (the "Company") for the year ended 30 September 2019, which comprise the Statement of Comprehensive Income, Statement of Financial Position, Statement of Changes in Equity, Statement of Cash Flows and related notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of Advanced Investment Holdings Limited (the "Company") for the year ended 30 September 2019, which comprise the Statement of Comprehensive Income, Statement of Financial Position, Statement of Changes in Equity, Statement of Cash Flows and related notes to the financial statements, including a summary of significant accounting policies.
 The financial reporting framework that has been applied in their preparation is applicable law and International Financial Reporting Standards ("IFRSs").

-In our opinion the financial statements:
+In our opinion, the financial statements:

-- give a true and fair view of the state of affairs of the Company as at 30 September 2019 and of the profit for the year then ended; - have been properly prepared in accordance with IFRSs; and - have been prepared in accordance with the requirements of The Companies (Guernsey) Law, 2008.
+- give a true and fair view of the Company's affairs as at 30 September 2019 and of the profit for the year then ended: - have been properly prepared in accordance with IFRSs; and - have been prepared in accordance with the requirements of The Companies (Guernsey) Law, 2008.